 Restraints of such liberties could not be justified “merely because they were enacted for the purpose of dealing with some evil within the State’s legislative competence, or even because the laws do in fact provide a helpful means of dealing with such an evil.”

-Court says associational rights impaired by state's decision
+Court said First Amendment rights were impaired by state court's decision

 The First Amendment “does not protect speech and assembly only to the extent it can be characterized as political.”
 The state supreme court decree at issue “substantially impairs the associational rights of the Mine Workers and is not needed to protect the State’s interest in high standards of legal ethics.”